There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 Are There Any Benefits of 300 Lb.
 Punching Bags?

 Absolutely!
-Based on my personal experience with a 300 lb. bag, it has definitely helped me increase my punching power, as well as improve the conditioning in my wrists, back and shoulders.
+Based on my personal experience with a 300 lb. bag, it has definitely helped me increase my punching power, as well as improve the conditioning in my wrists, back and shoulders - do note, however, that you need to build strong shoulders and back to give you that extra power.

 I know that it’s based on an anecdotal instance.
 So take that however you want to.
 (If you don’t believe me, ask my sparring partners.
 They’ve been kissing the express train.)